 It might seem like their tangentially related, but not really.
 Instead, build something that either servers the same customer segment, or a sub-set.
 In this case this could be a portable charger for GPS systems, so people can take the maps outside, or another set with maps of good fishing lakes for hobby fishermen.

 For example, Hot Picks started with picks aimed at rockers and with Disney picks just expanded their audience to teens and children – a sub-set of guitar players, but not an entirely different audience.

 To be honest, I feel like I had to pull the lessons out of my ass here.
 They’re minute details, because that’s the only valuable thing I found here.
 I probably shouldn’t be surprised, the book’s subtitle is “Turn Your Dreams into a Licensing Goldmine While Letting Others Do the Work.”
-This is not only a bullshit statement, it’s also a lie, because everything the book describes is hard work – yes, even outsourcing takes a load of time, if done right.
+This is not only a bullshit statement, it’s also a lie, because everything One Simple Idea describes is hard work – yes, even outsourcing takes a load of time, if done right.

 The best “results” 5-star reviews on Amazon can talk about are thinking about old ideas from dusty lists – this book is not really designed to make you take action.
 The time frame it covers is way too long (to me it felt like 10-20 years) and if all you do is list the hoops people apparently have to jump through, then it’s no wonder no one will even get started.

 That said, I feel like Blinkist also majorly screwed up the blinks here, since the core sections of the book, such as pitching your idea or submitting it to potential licensees were completely omitted in the summary.